Woodruff-Scientific-Ltd/PyFECONS/README.md

 ### Managing dependencies

-Please add new dependencies to the `environment.yml` -pip array and duplicate these to `requirements.txt` file.
+Please add new dependencies to the `requirements.txt` file.

 ### Making changes